-With a 95 percent success rate (full-time employment and graduate school enrollment) among those graduates seeking full time positions, Sacred Heart University graduates are highly successful in their respective professional fields.
-They are quick to be hired by Fortune 500 and 1000 companies, school systems, nonprofit agencies, and small and large businesses alike.
+With a 98 percent success rate (full-time employment and graduate school enrollment) among graduates seeking full-time positions, Sacred Heart University graduates are highly successful in their respective professional fields.
+They are quick to be hired by Fortune 500 and 1000 companies, school systems, non-profit agencies, and small and large businesses alike.

-Outside the classroom, undergraduates in all majors participate in internships that are facilitated through the Center for Career and Professional Development.
-Career coaches work with students one-on-one during their internship and job searches, and students also utilize the “Pioneer Network,” SHU’s interactive career development system with 10,000 employers.
-Students also have the opportunity to connect with potential employers and internships through a variety of networking events on campus, such as career fairs and on-campus interviewing days.
+Outside the classroom, undergraduates in all majors participate in internships that are facilitated through the Center for Career & Professional Development.
+Not only do career coaches work with students one-on-one during their internship and job searches, but students can students also utilize Handshake, SHU’s online career management platform with internship and job postings as well as access to 300,000 employers.
+Students also have the opportunity to connect with potential employers and internships through a variety of networking events on campus, such as career fairs and on-campus interview days.

-The Center also offers a range of services, programs and resources to help students identify opportunities, connect with appropriate companies and organizations and effectively market themselves to employers and graduate schools.
-These include one-on-one job search coaching, on-campus interviewing days, networking events and job fairs, résumé writing, interviewing, social media and job search workshops.
+The Center also offers a range of services, programs, and resources to help students identify opportunities, connect with appropriate companies and organizations, and effectively market themselves to employers and graduate schools.
+These include one-on-one job search coaching, on-campus interviewing days, networking events and job fairs, résumé writing, interviewing, and social media and job search workshops.

-Sacred Heart University students fully engage in internships in all fields, including business and finance, communications, government, graphic art, healthcare, information technology, sales, social services and the sciences.
-The Center for Career and Professional Development makes recruiting for internships seamless, including on-campus interview opportunities, career and internship fairs and online job postings.
+Sacred Heart students fully engage in internships in all fields, including business and finance, communications, government, graphic arts, health care, information technology, sales, social services, and the sciences.
+The Center for Career & Professional Development makes recruiting for internships seamless, including on-campus interview opportunities, career and internship fairs, and online job postings.

 MAJOR IN SUCCESS

-To ensure students are on the path to success, the University offers students the opportunity to participate in its innovative “Major in Success (MIS)” program.
-The program is designed to assist students in making the right choices about majors and careers by increasing students’ understanding of how their unique talents, interests, values and skills match with a variety of careers and corresponding academic programs.
-This highly-effective, structured program is open to all undergraduates, particularly catering to the needs of first-and second-year students.
+To ensure that students are on the path to success, the University offers the opportunity to participate in the innovative “Major in Success (MIS)” program.
+This program is designed to assist students in making the right choices about majors and careers by increasing their understanding of how their unique talents, interests, values, and skills match with a variety of careers and corresponding academic programs.
+This highly effective, structured program is open to all undergraduates, particularly catering to the needs of first- and second-year students.
 MIS is implemented over the course of several weeks through individual and group career counseling, which also includes the use of popular career and personality assessment inventories.

 GRADUATE SCHOOL PLACEMENT

-Roughly 21 percent of each graduating class continues directly into graduate school upon graduation.
-Pre-professional programs in medicine, dentistry, law, optometry, pharmacy, osteopathy, physician’s assistant and veterinary science prepare students for the rigorous application process to these respective graduate programs.
-In addition, all students interested in pursuing graduate studies receive advisement from their academic departments and the Center for Career and Professional Development.
+Roughly 35 percent of each graduating class continues directly into graduate school upon graduation.
+Pre-professional programs in medicine, dentistry, law, optometry, pharmacy, osteopathy, physician’s assistant practice, and veterinary science prepare students for the rigorous application process to their respective graduate programs.
+In addition, all students interested in pursuing graduate studies receive advisement from their academic departments and the Center for Career & Professional Development.